Appointat/Appointat/README.md

 ---

 Hello, community❤️!
-My name is Zikang CHEN, and I am a software developer passionate about creating innovative and user-friendly applications.
+I am a software engineer passionate about creating innovative and user-friendly applications.

 Currently, I am pursuing a Master's degree in Computer Science/Engineering 💻 at Sorbonne University Alliance.
 Through internships at ANSYS and Air Liquide, I have gained valuable experience in software development.
 My proficiencies include languages such as C++, React/JS, Python, and C#/.NET, as well as experience working with frameworks like Tensorflow and Pytorch.